darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 # caveats

 Setting the global chroma to -100% will not produce a real monochrome image, as is customary with other algorithms.
-The reason for this is that the RGB space used has a D65 white point defined in CIE LMS 2006 space, while darktable uses a white point defined in CIE XYZ 1931 space, and there is no exact conversion between both spaces.
+The reason for this is that the RGB space used has a D65 white point defined in CIE LMS 2006 space, while darktable uses a white point defined in CIE XYZ 1931 space, and there is no exact conversion between these spaces.
 The result will therefore be a slighly tinted black & white image.
-If your intent is to get a real B&W using the luminance channel, the _color calibration_ module offers a _B&W : luminance-based_ preset that does exactly the same thing but without the white-point discrepancy.
+If your intent is to get a real black & white image using the luminance channel, the _color calibration_ module offers a _B&W : luminance-based_ preset that does exactly the same thing but without the white-point discrepancy.

-This module has the gamut-mapping (against pipeline RGB) permanently enabled.
+This module has its gamut-mapping (against pipeline RGB) permanently enabled.
 This means that if your original image contains some largely out-of-gamut colors to start with, simply enabling _color balance RGB_ with no particular setting will slightly alter its colors.
 This is probably for the best.